flamerecca/flamerecca.github.io/OWASP_cheatsheet/JSON_Web_Token_Cheat_Sheet_for_Java.md

 In the rest of the article, the term **token** refers to the **JSON Web Tokens** (JWT).

-# Consideration about Using JWT
+# 使用 JWT 之前的考量

-Even if a JWT token is "easy" to use and allow to expose services (mostly REST style) in a stateless way, it's not the solution that fits for all applications because it comes with some caveats, like for example the question of the storage of the token (tackled in this cheatsheet) and others...
+Even if a JWT token is "easy" to use and allow to expose services (mostly REST style) in a stateless way, it's not the solution that fits for all applications because it comes with some 注意事項, like for example the question of the storage of the token (tackled in this cheatsheet) and others...

 If your application does not need to be fully stateless, you can consider using traditional session system provided by all web frameworks and follow the advice from the dedicated [session management cheat sheet](Session_Management_Cheat_Sheet.md).
 However, for stateless applications, when well implemented, it's a good candidate.